DeadAlready/node-easy-config/README.md

 ### Command line

-You can specify them from the loading options from the command line in the following format -{name}={value}.
+You can also specify the loading options from the command line in the following format -{name}={value}.

 Take note that the format differs between loading configuration options and configuration extending by one '-' sign.